King-luiz/UI-UX-PRJz/BatteryChargingAnimation.md

 ---

-A sleek and visually appealing *Battery Charging Animation* built entirely using *HTML* and *CSS* — no JavaScript required.
+A sleek and visually appealing **Battery Charging Animation** built entirely using **HTML** and **CSS** — no JavaScript required.
-This project showcases smooth charging effects, a lightning bolt animation, and realistic plug-and-cable visuals, perfect for learning or demonstrating CSS animation skills.
+This project showcases smooth charging effects, a lightning bolt animation, and realistic plug-and-cable visuals — perfect for learning or demonstrating CSS animation skills.

 ---